 6. Precautions against phishing attempts

-Phishing attempts involve the use of hoax e-mails or fake websites that are designed to look like legitimate requests for information or websites in order to trick you into divulging sensitive personal information, e.g. your user ID, passwords, credit card numbers etc.
+Phishing attempts involve the use of hoax e-mails or fake websites that are designed to look like legitimate requests for information or websites in order to trick you into divulging sensitive personal information, such as your user ID, passwords or credit card numbers.

 You can help guard yourself against phishing attempts by taking the following precautions:-

-(i) Never respond to any call or e-mail asking you to divulge your user ID, password or other personal information.
+(i) Do not respond to any call or e-mail asking you to divulge any of your personal or account information including date of birth, transaction details, account balance, user ID or password.
 The Bank will never call you, or send you e-mails requesting such information.
-Contact your Relationship Manager immediately should you receive any such call or e-mail.
+If you receive any such inquiry, do not respond and immediately contact your Relationship Manager.

-(ii) Never type in the address of the Service from memory.
-Either type in the address of the Service, “www.bankofsingapore.com” into a new browser window or add the address of the Service to your bookmarks / favourites list on your internet browser, and click on the BOS Wealth Management System.
+(ii) Do not type in the address of the Service from memory.
+Either type in the address of the Service, “www.bankofsingapore.com” into a new browser window or add the address of the Service to your bookmarks or favorites bar on your internet browser, and click on the BOS Wealth Management System.

 7. Researchware alert

-The Bank encourages you to scan your computer with anti-spyware software (see paragraph 4.ii above) to find and remove such software from your computer.
+The Bank encourages you to scan your computer with anti-spyware software (see paragraph 5.ii above) to find and remove such software from your computer.

 Glossary of technical terms